llfbandit/dio_cache_interceptor/dio_cache_interceptor/README.md

   // Default.
 Allows to cache POST requests.
   // Overriding [keyBuilder] is strongly recommended when [true].
   allowPostMethod: false,
+  // handle not-modified status in response flow
+  // This allows following response interceptors to still be called
+  callResponseInterceptorsAfterNotModified: false,
 );

 // Add cache interceptor with global/default options